numberninecms/numberninecms.github.io/docs/developers/index.md

 * Event-driven programming
 * ORM

-If you need to extend the admin, you'll need Vue.js knowledge.

 ## Get started

 Please see [installation](/developers/installation.md) page for instructions on creating a new project or integrating NumberNine to an existing project.